Net-Slayer/MordhauBatchPak/README.md

 # Installation
+Check "releases" ont he right of the page.
+Download the latest version.
-Extract contents of release to folder and run
+Extract files of release into a folder and run.

 # Usage
 May require to be run as an administrator